junh-ki/dias_kuksa/utils/cloud/connector-influxdb-grafana-deployment/README.md

 4. `old_good`
 5. `pems_cold`
 6. `pems_hot`

+For PRE_EVALUATION_DISABLED, choose one between the two following choices:

+1. `false`

+This enables the pre-evaluation process.

+2. `true`

+This disables the pre-evaluation process.

 ## Step 4: Navigate to the same directory where this `README.md` file is located and run Docker Compose (with the detached mode)